RianVaz/RianVaz/README.md

-Sou o Rian, atualemente estudo na Universidade Federal de Ouro Preto, no curos de Sistemas de Informação.
+Sou o Rian, atualemente estudo na Universidade Federal de Ouro Preto, no curso de Sistemas de Informação.

 <!---
 RianVaz/RianVaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.